jay-johnson/sci-pype/README.rst

 Running Locally without Docker
 ==============================

-Here is how to setup Sci-pype to run locally without using docker (and Lambda deployments in the future).
+Here is how to run locally without using docker (and Lambda deployments in the future).

 #.
 Clone the repo without the dash character in the name